6 Takeaways From CMSWire’s DX Summit 2022 Summer Edition

 Consumer expectations for both digital and in-store experiences continue to rise while companies face a myriad of other business challenges, including supply chain shortages, multiple variants of the COVID-19 virus and a looming economic recession.

-That was the message from Rich Hein, Editor in Chief of CMSWire, in his opening keynote at last week’s CMSWire DX Summit.
+That was the message from Rich Hein, editor in chief of CMSWire, in his opening keynote at last week’s CMSWire DX Summit.

 “Getting through all of these things has become a competitive differentiator for brands,” Hein said.
 “Customers expect and demand businesses they support to continue to fulfill their expectations and support their values and protect their privacy.
 Great technology is a part of the solution.
 But the other arguably larger portion is ensuring you've got the right people empowered to get the job done.”